JKGG/jkgg.github.io/Privacy-Policy.md

-# Privacy Policy
+<h1>Privacy Policy</h1>

-Effective date: November 06, 2018
+<p>Effective date: November 06, 2018</p>

-JKGG Investments LLC ("us", "we", or "our") operates the https://jkgginvestmentsllc.com website and the Daily Horoscope mobile application (the "Service").
+<p>JKGG Investments LLC ("us", "we", or "our") operates the https://jkgginvestmentsllc.com website and the Daily Horoscope mobile application (the "Service").</p>

-This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
+<p>This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.

-We use your data to provide and improve the Service.
+<p>We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
-Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.
+Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.</p>

-## Information Collection And Use
+<h2>Information Collection And Use</h2>

-We collect several different types of information for various purposes to provide and improve our Service to you.
+<p>We collect several different types of information for various purposes to provide and improve our Service to you.</p>

-### Types of Data Collected
+<h3>Types of Data Collected</h3>

-#### Personal Data
+<h4>Personal Data</h4>

-While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
-Personally identifiable information may include, but is not limited to:
+<p>While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
+Personally identifiable information may include, but is not limited to:</p>

 <ul>
 <li>Cookies and Usage Data</li>